bingson/WinGolems/Readme.md

    <li>
      <p><b> Option 2 Cloning: </b></p>
      <p>    Recommended if you want to make contributions and regularly update your local repo with new versions via git pull.
-     <p>    This option requires the installation of Git, if you don't have it.
+     <br>    This option requires the installation of Git, if you don't have it.
 To download this project through git, run the command

 ```
 git clone https://github.com/bingson/WinGolems.git